-If you’re about to sail on a Norwegian cruise, then it’s likely that you’ve already seen mentions of the drink packages for sale.
+If you’re about to sail on a Norwegian cruise, then it’s likely that you’ve already seen mentions of the drink packages for sale — or included in the “Free at Sea” offer.
 You might be wondering how they work and if they are worth the cost.

 Put simply, the packages make it easy to enjoy drinks on the cruise ship without worrying about a bill.
 You sign up for the package and pay one set daily amount.
 Then you can drink almost anything on the ship — and as much as you want — without having to keep track of your tab.

 But while the idea behind the drink packages on NCL is simple, there is a bit of fine print that comes along with purchasing.
-Meanwhile, there are no doubt other questions that come up for many passengers thinking about buying a drink package.
+Meanwhile, there are no doubt other questions that come up for many passengers.

 To help you figure out if the drink package is worth it — and if you want to buy it for your cruise — we’ve answered some of the most common questions.